ritchritsu/css-exercises/grid/01-grid-layout-1/README.md

 ### Self Check

-- The gap is 15px
+- The gap is 15px DONE
 - The grid has two columns
 - The grid has four rows
 - The second column is three times larger than the first